How Does the Supply of Homes for Sale Impact Buyer Demand?

 The map below was created after asking the question: “How would you rate buyer traffic in your area?”

 The darker the blue, the stronger the demand for homes is in that area.
-The survey shows that in 3 of the 50 U.S. states, buyer demand is now very strong; only 2 of the 50 states have a ‘weak’ demand.
-Overall, buyer demand is slightly lower than this time last year but remains strong.
+The survey showed that in 38 out of 50 states buyer demand was slightly lower than this time last year but remains strong.
+Only six states had a ‘stable’ demand level.

 The index also asked: “How would you rate seller traffic in your area?”

-As the map below shows, 18 states reported ‘weak’ seller traffic, 29 states and Washington, D.C. reported ‘stable’ seller traffic, and 3 states reported ‘strong’ seller traffic.
-This means there are far fewer homes on the market than what is needed to satisfy the buyers who are looking for homes.
+As you can see from the map below, 23 states reported ‘weak’ seller traffic, 22 states and Washington D.C. reported ‘stable’ seller traffic, and 5 states reported ‘strong’ seller traffic.
+This means there are far fewer homes on the market than what is needed to satisfy the buyers who are out looking for homes.

 Looking at the maps above, it is not hard to see why prices are appreciating in many areas of the country.
 Until the supply of homes for sale starts to meet buyer demand, prices will continue to increase.
-If you are debating listing your home for sale, let’s get together to help you capitalize on the demand in our market now.
+If you are debating listing your home for sale, let’s get together so I can help you capitalize on the demand in the market now!
 As always, we here at Josh Barker Real Estate Advisors are here to help answer any questions you may have about buying or selling homes here in Redding and Shasta County.
+Feel free to give us a call at 530-222-3800 or email me at [email protected].